 Sleepy Bedroom Community of Sedona

 People who may ﬁnd the 89A corridor of Sedona a little too busy for their tastes usually ﬁnd they feel right at home in the Village of Oak Creek.
-VOC still retains that small town charm nestled in some of the most scenic and familiar red rock views that area has to offer.
+VOC still retains that small-town charm nestled in some of the most scenic and familiar red rock views that area has to offer.
 Bell Rock and Courthouse Butte stand out as you travel west on Hwy 179.
-If you are looking for a quicker access to Flagstaff or the Phoenix area, many like the closer proximity to I-17.
+If you are looking for quick access to Flagstaff or the Phoenix area, many like the closer proximity to I-17.

 Big Park~Village of Oak Creek~Pine Valley